Cyfrin/Updraft/courses/foundry/3-html-fund-me/1-setup/+page.md

 ### In this lesson, we are going to learn:

 1. How to quickly clone a repo in our terminal.
-2. use Live Server in VS Code to see our changes 'live' as we code.
+2. Use Live Server in VS Code to see our changes 'live' as we code.

 ### Key Concepts